Frity2025/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Task 0
-	write a function that prints all the elements of a listint_t list.
+Function that returns the number of elements in a linked listint_t list